Icon-Newsletter-smaller

 Purpose: When corporations and partnerships need to apply for an SEC registration

-So that a partnership or corporation is regarded as a legal entity, it has to register with the SEC.
+For a partnership or corporation to be regarded as a legal entity, it has to register with the SEC.
 You can file for your company's business registration at the SEC head office (Secretariat Building, PICC Complex, Roxas Boulevard, Pasay City).

 Alternatively, online SEC registration can be done via the eSPARC (Electronic Simplified Processing of Application for Registration of Company) facility, which can be accessed through esparc.sec.gov.ph/application.